"Mr. Holmes, this is definitely what you'd call indiscreet."

 "Good technique, that one," Lestrade remarked.
 He was also sitting on the floor.
 Mycroft may have chosen not to be at the Watson household for the festivities that year, but he hadn't forgotten to send in Charlie's first Christmas gift.
 This was a full wooden Victorian train set, painted in exquisite detail in bright primary colours.
-Lestrade had immediately set to work assembling it and wouldn't let anybody else play with it.
+Lestrade had immediately set to work assembling it and wouldn't let anybody else help.

 "Having fun with that?"
-John sat down on the sofa beside Molly, who was snuggled up in one of his jumpers and already dozing; she lay her head on his shoulder.
+John sat down on the sofa beside Molly, who was snuggled up in one of his jumpers and already dozing.
+She lay her head on his shoulder.

 "I'd be having a lot more fun with this if I could get it to work."

 "Well, Dad, you're trying to attach that carriage the wrong way," Hayley spoke up.

 "Yes, you are."
 Sherlock was standing on the other side of the room near the window, a glass of sherry in his hands.
 "Turn the clip over."

 "Nope, other way," John said as Lestrade obligingly twisted the clip over.
 "Left to right."

 "Why is it that everything with a penis thinks he's an expert when it comes to trains?"
 Harry wanted to know of nobody in particular.